victory-vijay/ReactTesting/README.md

 - Normal JS utility functions
 - two very important hooks
 - useState()  - powerful state variables in react
-                - state variables - maintains the state of the component
+                - local state variables - maintains the state of the component
                 - whenever a state variable updates, react rerenders the component
+                - Never create state hooks outside components
+                - always try to create usestate on first of the component
+                - never create a usestate in a if-else , forloop, or function (we create only in functional components)

 - useEffect()

 # how react works behind the scenes: